 f) PDU session establishment with network modification to MA PDU session.

-In clause 5.3, the multi-access PDU connectivity procedures over E-UTRAN and wireline access network are specified.
-In this release of the specification, the procedures are applied for 5G-RG only.
+In clause 5.3, the multi-access PDU connectivity procedures over E-UTRAN and non-3GPP access network are specified.

 In clause 5.4, access performance measurement procedures are performed by exchanges of PMF protocol messages between the PMF in a UE and the PMF in the UPF over the user plane.
 For MA PDU sessions of IPv4, IPv6, or IPv4v6 PDU session type, the PMF protocol messages are transported using UDP.
 For MA PDU sessions of Ethernet PDU session type, the PMF protocol messages are transported using Ethernet frames.
 The protocol stacks of the PMF protocol are specified in clause 5.32.5.4 of 3GPP TS 23.501 [2].